hexa-org/policy-orchestrator/deployments/README.md

 Hexa uses fresh cloud to deploy the hexa-demo applications.
 You could find out more about [fresh cloud](https://github.com/initialcapacity/freshcloud) on the GitHub page.

-The below notes summarize the steps used to deploy application pipelines.
+The below notes summarize the steps used to deploy hexa applications.

 ## Google Cloud